Command-line reference

 Attention

-As seen above, you see that not all the variables set in BSW's LOADGPS.setvar
+As seen above, one see that not all the variables set in BSW's LOADGPS.setvar

 script are included, but this is all that AutoBernese is using for now.